Yasir992/Professional-Details/README.md

 Centralized, Oracle HRMS-integrated employee extension management system.
 Auto-detects new, transferred, and inactive employees, handles region-based extension allocation, and provides a public directory with real-time search.

 **Screenshots:**
+<p align="center"><i>A real-time search is available at the top, allowing users to search by employee name.
+Additional filters are also provided.
+The list below displays all records, including extension numbers and other details.
+Extension numbers are assigned by the MIS user, and only those assigned extensions are shown.</i></p>
 <p align="center">
   <img src="screeshots/mtd1.png" width="600" alt="Travel Expense Form" />
 </p>
+<p align="center"><i>This module is for MIS users to assign new or spare extensions to new and transferred employees.
+Multiple extensions can be assigned to a single employee, and shared extensions are also supported.
+Employee data is synced from the HRMS and updates automatically in real time.</i></p>
 <p align="center">
   <img src="screeshots/mtd2.png" width="600" alt="Settlement Approval Flow" />
 </p>
+<p align="center"><i>This module is used to manually add extension details for physical locations such as check posts, guard rooms, and other non-employee locations.</i></p>
 <p align="center">
   <img src="screeshots/mtd3.png" width="600" alt="Settlement Approval Flow" />
 </p>
+<p align="center"><i>This module maintains the extension assignment history.
+It tracks which employee was previously assigned each extension and records all assignment changes.
+A search option is available at the top, with matching records displayed below.</i></p>
 <p align="center">
   <img src="screeshots/mtd4.png" width="600" alt="Settlement Approval Flow" />
 </p>
+<p align="center"><i>This module is used to add new extensions by region.
+The list below shows all extensions and their current status.
+When an employee leaves, their extension is automatically updated to Spare and becomes available for reassignment.</i></p>
 <p align="center">
   <img src="screeshots/mtd5.png" width="600" alt="Settlement Approval Flow" />
 </p>